Paper accepted at NIPS2017 and another paper at CoR2017

 paper2: proposes a single unified framework that connects model-based planning and deep learning for autonomous navigation, via an interface named intention to encode where robots would go in the near future.

-Collaborating with Nanjing University of Science and Technology (NUST), Panasonic R&D Center Singapore co-authored a paper titled “Modular Lightweight Network…Read more
+Teaming up with Nanjing University of Science and Technology (NUST), Panasonic R&D Center Singapore co-authored a journal paper titled “Covariance…Read more